 10 Health Benefits of Coriander (Dhania) | Truweight

-Coriander or Dhania are a must have in every Indian kitchen.
-Freshly chopped coriander leaves are a great addition to nearly all the dishes but did you know that coriander has many health benefits as well.
+Coriander or Dhania is a must-have in every Indian kitchen.
+Freshly chopped coriander leaves are a great addition to nearly all the dishes but did you know the health benefits of coriander.

 A simple aloo ki sabzi or even a dal tadka starts to taste heavenly with just a dash of coriander.

 Green coriander leaves are very often used to garnish curries, salads, chuntney and soups.

 Coriander is a herb with many healing properties.